Ashh0508/AI-ML-Projects-/README.md

 # 🏗️ Concrete Strength Prediction using Machine Learning

+## Domain
+In Ghana, building collapse incidents are a recurring problem, often resulting in serious casualties.
+Between 2000 and 2020, approximately 60 people lost their lives and 140 were injured in 20 reported cases of building collapse.
+Even in major cities, such incidents still occur, with low-quality building materials, particularly concrete, identified as a key contributing factor.

+Concrete in Ghana is typically mixed directly on construction sites rather than purchased as ready-mix, primarily due to the high cost of pre-prepared concrete.
+However, ready-mix concrete generally meets standardized quality parameters, making it more reliable than on-site mixes.

+The quality of concrete is often measured through compressive strength tests, which determine the material’s ability to withstand loads.
+Compressive strength is influenced by the proportions of components in the mix—cement, water, coarse aggregate, fine aggregate, etc.—as well as environmental factors like temperature, humidity, and exposure conditions.
+This combination of variables makes predicting concrete strength a complex task.

 ## 1️⃣ Business Understanding
 Concrete is one of the most widely used construction materials, and its compressive strength is a critical factor in determining the structural integrity and durability of buildings and infrastructure.
 Traditionally, strength is determined through time-consuming laboratory tests that require casting, curing, and testing specimens.